 Jackson Conventions Inc. is a convention center in Rockport.
 The company has an area where they sell concessions in addition to renting booth areas for convention attendees.
 The company employs several hundred people to manage and run the facilities.
 The company will need to register for withholding tax, sales tax, food and beverage tax and county innkeeper’s tax.
 Sales tax and food and beverage tax should be added to the purchase of any concessions, and the employees must all have withholding tax paid from their salaries.
 Since the corporation operates in Spencer County, they must collect innkeeper's tax and a food and beverage tax.
 At the end of the year, the corporation must file taxes as well as pass out W-2s for all it's employees.

-A nonprofit is a corporation whose purpose is to engage in activities that provide no financial profit to its members.
+A nonprofit is similar to a corporation, but its purpose is to engage in activities that provide no financial profit to its members.

-To qualify properly as a nonprofit, businesses must secure tax exempt status from the Internal Revenue Service.
-The IRS provides the nonprofit organization with a Federal Determination letter, showing the exemption from federal tax.
+To qualify properly as a nonprofit, a business must secure tax exempt status from the Internal Revenue Service.
+The IRS provides a nonprofit organization with a Federal Determination letter that shows the exemption from federal tax.